Remote Laser Spectroscopy

-Raman spectroscopy is an amalytical technique capable of identifying materials by measuring the spectrum of scattered laser light from the object.
-The shift of wavelength resulted from molecular vibrations allows highly specific identification of the material.
+Raman spectroscopy is an analytical technique capable of identifying materials by measuring the spectrum of scattered laser light from the object.
+The shift of wavelength resulting from molecular vibrations allows highly specific identification of the material.
 It is non-destructive and non-contact.
-With the development of efficient laser sources and sensitive detectors in the last three decades, it has become one of the most widely used methods in the field of heritage science research.
+With the development of efficient laser sources and sensitive detectors in the last three decades, it has become one of the most widely used analysis methods in the field of heritage science research.

-Benefited from the advancement in laser optics and sensor technologies, laser-based analytical methods such as Raman spectroscopy, laser-induced breakdown spectroscopy (LIBS) and laser-induced fluorescence (LIF), have allowed a wide range of applications in heritage science.
-Many of the modern spectroscopic methods involve lasers as light sources and are therefore called laser spectroscopy.
-It falls into several different types, depending on what kind of laser is used and which aspect of material's excited response is studied.
+Benefiting from the advancement in laser optics and sensor technologies, laser-based analytical methods such as Raman spectroscopy, laser-induced breakdown spectroscopy (LIBS) and laser-induced fluorescence (LIF), have allowed a wide range of applications in heritage science.

 Addressing the Challenge